-We have open positions and research projects for internships and theses.
+Open research positions and projects for internships and theses.

 Your role: